martinprest/DEDIT/readme-DEDIT.txt

 (to remove, get TSRREMV from Jaap's website - y2000fix.zip, or reset the Psion)
 2. Set the time using TIME on the Organiser main menu.
 3. Use MODE on the main menu to install DEDIT there, or use PROG, RUN, and enter DEDIT

+Note: If TIMEINST is not installed, the year will not display correctly unless the Y2K variabes in the OPL source code are set to zero.

 Using DEDIT
 -----------